Joystream/handbook/validator_revard.md

 For the following example, assume you have 18 joys to stake.
 For simplicity's sake, we will ignore nominators.
 Running a single validator, as in the example above, would net you 2 joys in this era.

 Validator Set Size (v): 4

 Validator 1 Stake (v1): 18 joys <- Your validator

 Validator 2 Stake (v2):  9 joys

 Validator 3 Stake (v3):  8 joys

 Validator 4 Stake (v4):  7 joys

 Payout (p): 8 joys

-Your payout = (p / v) * 1 = (8 / 4) * 1 = 2—
+Your payout = (p / v) * 1 = (8 / 4) * 1 = 2

-Running two validators, and splitting the stake equally, would result in the original validator v4 to be kicked out of the validator set, as only the top v validators (as measured by stake) are selected to be in the validator set.
-More important, it would also double the reward that you get from each era.
+**Running two validators, and splitting the stake equally, would result in the original validator v4 to be kicked out of the validator set, as only the top v validators (as measured by stake) are selected to be in the validator set.
+More important, it would also double the reward that you get from each era.**

 Validator Set Size (v): 4

 Validator 1 Stake (v1): 9 joys <- Your first validator

 Validator 2 Stake (v2): 9 joys <- Your second validator

 Validator 3 Stake (v3): 9 joys

 Validator 4 Stake (v4): 8 joys

 Payout (p): 8 joys

 Your payout = (p / v) * 2 = (8 / 4) * 2 = 4

-With enough stake, you could run more than two validators.
+ ### With enough stake, you could run more than two validators.
 However, each validator must have enough stake behind it to be in the validator set.

 The incentives of the system favor equally-staked validators.
 This works out to be a dynamic, rather than static, equilibrium.
 Potential validators will run different numbers of validators and apply different amounts of stake to them as time goes on, and in response to the actions of other validators on the network.